 Our teaching approach

 Modern methods of teaching, such as problem-based learning and project work, help students to make these skills their own.
 In the department, students have access to books, videos, CD-ROMs, computers and the internet to facilitate independent learning.
-Each student is provided with a laptop for their use.
 After completing the programme, students will meet all the requirements of an expert in medicines, applying the skills they have acquired either in a pharmacy or in a research position.
-More about our teaching approach
+More about our teaching approach.